sethtbacon/pub-digital-signage/NEXT_STEPS.md

 ### Frontend Development
 1. Create responsive layout framework ⏳
+   - Create a home page using the concept of widgets in grid system for content placement
    - Implement base layout components
-   - Design grid system for content placement
    - Build navigation component
+   - Create a page for drinks
+   - Create a page for board games
+   - Create a page for visitor milestones
    - Implement theme switching mechanism

 2. Build core display components